 Our Group audit was scoped by obtaining an understanding of the Group and its environment and assessing the risks of material misstatement at the Group level.
 Based on that assessment, we focused our Group audit scope primarily on the audit work in one significant component, which was the Parent Company.
-This component was subject to a full scope audit and accounts for 100% of the Group's net assets.
+This component was subject to a full scope audit and accounts for approximately 98% of the Group's intangible assets and 100% of the Group's net assets.
 The remaining non-significant components were subject to specified audit procedures where the extent of our testing was based on our asssessment of the risks of material misstatement to the Group Financial Statements.